kaycebasques/biodigitaljazz/blog/systemantics.rst

 **A Complex System That Works Is Invariably Found To Have Evolved From A Simple System That Works**.
-"The mechanism by which the transition from *working simply system* to *working complex system* takes place is not known.
+"The mechanism by which the transition from *working simple system* to *working complex system* takes place is not known.
 Few areas offer greater potential reward for truly first-rate research."

 **A Complex System Designed From Scratch Never Works**.
 The League Of Nations.